wp-plugins/social-news/readme.txt

 == Changelog ==

+= 1.2 =
+* css cleanup and fixed some unix line-breaks

 = 1.1 =
 * Removed templates and render the form as a post, so no more need for a special template
 * Lots of code cleanup